Shagshag/prestashop-documentation/ManufacturerCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Manufacturer.php line 425
+* This method is defined in [classes/Manufacturer.php line 425](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Manufacturer.php#425)

 #### Arguments